cosmos/interchain-security/docs/docs/adrs/adr-018-permissionless-ics.md

 [`ConsumerAdditionProposal`](https://github.com/cosmos/interchain-security/blob/v4.3.0/proto/interchain_security/ccv/provider/v1/provider.proto#L29).
 This way, even if `spawnTime` is updated through a `MsgUpdateConsumerChain` (see below), we can check on whether the new proposed `spawnTime` is less than `issuedTime + (2 months)`.
 Note that Top N chains can have an arbitrary `spawnTime` since their proposals can already be rejected by the community.

+For all chains in the prelaunch phase, we keep a mapping between `consumerID` and the underlying `ConsumerAdditionProposal`.
+This way, we can respond to queries that ask for all the consumer chain's parameters.
+For example, retrieving the `spawn_time` of consumer chain with a given `consumerID`.

 #### Modify a Consumer Chain

 We introduce the `MsgUpdateConsumerChain` message so that the owner of a consumer chain can change its parameters